AydaAzadegan/event-api/README.md

 # Event API – FastAPI Project

 This is a REST API built using **FastAPI**.
-It allows users to create, view, and manage events, with the added functionality of simulating notifications when an event is about to start.
+It allows users to create, view, and manage events, with the added functionality of simulating notifications when an event is about to start using a **background worker**.

 ---